A global archive of independent reviews of everything happening from the beginning of the millennium

 Coordinated with Europe on connected vehicles and road security standards and probably behind the curve on autonomous vehicles unless Volvo or another external player can bring a successful trial to Britain.

-The U.K. autonomous vehicle effort took a conclusive wrong turning at the beginning of 2015 which took it down a cul-de-sac.
+The U.K. autonomous vehicle effort took a diversionary wrong turning at the beginning of 2015 which took it down a cul-de-sac.

 Capabilities to read lane markings, for instance, were not in evidence.